 The University of North Carolina at Chapel Hill offers coursework leading to a Ph.D. in Human Movement Science.
-This new program (Fall 2000) is a joint effort among faculty in the areas of Athletic Training, Biomedical Engineering, Exercise Physiology, Physical Medicine and Rehabilitation, and Physical Therapy.
+This program is a joint effort among faculty in the areas of Athletic Training, Biomedical Engineering, Exercise Physiology, Physical Medicine and Rehabilitation, and Physical Therapy.
 The curriculum has four areas of concentration: Behavioral Studies (motor learning, motor development, and psychological factors), Biomechanics, Physiology, and Neuromuscular Control.

-Athletic Training students enrolled in the program will take coursework related to the management and rehabilitation of orthopaedic and neuromuscular injury: conduct research through the Sports Medicine Research Laboratory; and teach in a CAAHEP accredited undergraduate athletic training education program.
+Athletic Training students enrolled in the program will take coursework related to the management and rehabilitation of orthopaedic and neuromuscular injury: conduct research through the Sports Medicine Research Laboratory; and teach in a CAATE accredited undergraduate athletic training education program.
 Additional opportunities may be available through the UNC Athletic Department.
 Certified athletic trainers holding a Masters Degree in an Athletic Training related area are welcome to apply.

 For admission requirements and application materials, please contact:

 Ms. Cindy Atkins, Executive AssistantDepartment of Exercise and Sport Science Fetzer Gymnasium, CB #8700 The University of North Carolina Chapel Hill, NC 27599-8700

 Fax: (919) 962-0489

 For additional program information related to sports medicine, please contact:

 Joseph B. Myers, PhD, ATCUniversity of North Carolina at Chapel Hill Department of Exercise and Sport Science CB# 8700 Fetzer Chapel Hill, NC 27599-8700